-Course

-M.Sc.
-Renewable Energy Engineering and Management

-Availability to other cou Instruction Language English Module No. Module name Semester/return 6900 Internship (Praktikum) 2 nd - 3 rd Sem. / annual Workload/presence Prerequisite module(s) Follow-up module(s) No. of participants 10 ECTS-P (300 h) max.
-75 Teaching form Examination form Start date Location Practical work Written report 15.08.2022 t.b.a.

-Module coordinators: Stefan Pauliuk, PhD (stefan.pauliuk@indecol.uni-freiburg.de)

-Academic experts of the respective internship institution
+Course M.Sc.
+Renewable Energ gy Engineering and Man agement Availability to other cour Instruction Language English Module No. Module name Semester/return 6900 Internship (Praktikum) 2 nd - 3 rd Sem. / annual Workload/presence Prerequisite module(s) Follow-up module(s) No. of participants 10 ECTS-P (300 h) max.
+75 Teaching form Examination form Start date Location Practical work Written report 07.08.2023 t.b.a.
+Module coordinators: Pr of.
+Dr. Stefan Pauliuk ( stef an.pauliuk@indecol.uni-fre eiburg.de) Additional teaching staff F Academic experts of the re espective internship institut tion departments of the ZEE and his partners.
+Possible internship providers include: Renewable energy and power supply companies Planning and Engineering companies Consultancy and information services (energy agencies, technology transfer institutions) and public relation Science and research dealing with renewable energies Financing and Investment companies specialising in financing environmental projects, as well as investment and development banks Learning goals and qual ifications The internship provides students with a first insight into potential employment sectors; in all sectors this is primarily achieved by practical work.

-The MSc. programmes at the Faculty of Environment and Natural Resources Freiburg as a rule include a practical training in accordance with the examination regulations for the degree programme Master of Science.
-The practical training is completed in institutions and companies outside the faculty or in research departments of the ZEE and his partners.

-Possible internship providers include:

-- Renewable energy and power supply companies - Planning and Engineering companies - Consultancy and information services (energy agencies, technology transfer institutions) and public relation - Science and research dealing with renewable energies - Financing and Investment companies specialising in financing environmental projects, as well as investment and development banks

-The internship provides students with a first insight into potential employment sectors; in all sectors this is primarily achieved by practical work.
 Apart from gaining an overview of the subject, students should experience typical work processes and the human interactions in an organization.
 The assigned work gives students an idea of the daily work procedure at their workplace ('everyday life experiences').
 Additionally, students become familiar with the structures within the institution, as well as the interconnections with external systems.
 Furthermore, the expert knowledge gained in the course of the studies is intensified and to a certain degree, applied during the practical training.
+Recommended reading None.
+Course prerequisites None.